Unique Family Traditions You’ll Love

 Family yard game

 Another great weekend activity: a day out in the yard.
-Simple games like frisbee, Spike Ball, croquette, or grass volleyball can bring your family together and be an excellent tradition to stay healthy and active.
+Simple games like frisbee or Spike Ball can bring your family together and be an excellent tradition to stay healthy and active.

 Families that dance together… get TikTok famous together?
 Even if you dance like you’ve got two left feet, the whole family can have a great time with a dance party or a TikTok dance night.